 What Is eCPM?

-Effective Cost Per Mille (eCPM) is a performance metric representing the average revenue a publisher generates per one thousand ad impressions, irrespective of the ad format or pricing model used.
+Effective Cost Per Mille (eCPM) is an ad performance metric representing the average ad revenue a publisher generates per one thousand ad impressions, irrespective of the ad format or pricing model used.

-Unlike traditional metrics, eCPM delves deeper into the performance of ad campaigns, providing a more comprehensive and insightful analysis.
-By focusing on eCPM, publishers can better understand their ad revenue and optimize their strategies to generate higher earnings and enhance user engagement. eCPM is the exact cost to the advertiser for a thousand hits.
+Unlike traditional metrics, eCPM provides publishers with a deeper insight into the performance of ad units, providing a more comprehensive and insightful analysis. eCPM is the exact cost to the advertiser for a thousand hits.
 High eCPM means the publisher makes more profit.

 To calculate eCPM, you will need the formulae.
 After that, it’s all simple maths.

 So you’re a publisher who runs an online blog.
 You have partnered with an ad network to display ads on your website.
-Over a specific period, you have served 50,000 ad impressions, generating a total revenue of $200.
+Over a specific period, you have served 50,000 ad impressions (on a display ad unit), generating a total revenue of $200.
 Plugging these values into the formula, we get:

 eCPM = ($200 / 50,000) x 1,000